Website Manager

 Who coaches the teams?

-All Sting coaches are U.S. Soccer-licensed coaches.
-They are instructed in Safe Sport and concussion protocols, Lindsay’s Law, and pass background checks.
-Many of them played soccer at the high school or college level.
-Almost all Sting coaches are parents of players who volunteer countless hours each year to prepare and develop players for club soccer-level competition.
+All MV Sting SC coaches are U.S. Soccer Licensed coaches.
+They are instructed and certified in U.S. Center for SafeSport, concussion protocol, and Lindsay’s Law, All coaches have a clear background check.
+Many coaches played soccer at the high school or college level.
+Almost all MV Sting SC coaches are parents of players.
+They volunteer countless hours each year to prepare and develop players for club soccer-level competition.

 What are the policies for the care and use of Sting uniforms?

-Does Sting have offseason training?
+Does MV Sting SC have offseason training?

 Sting encourages all kids who need a break from soccer to take one in the offseason.
 For players who are eager for more training, there are a number of opportunities in partnership with area universities and community organizations: